-- 1. Participants will be able to describe the indications for a Vermont Plan of Safe Care related to substance use during pregnancy. - 2.
-Participants will be able to differentiate between the need for a DCF report or CAPTA notification for substance use during pregnancy. - 3.
-Participants will be able to identify where to get more information and ask questions about the Vermont Plan of Safe Care and CAPTA notification processes.
+- Review indications for Plan of Safe Care and CAPTA notifications for substance use during pregnancy. - 2.
+Review updates to the Vermont Plan of Safe Care and CAPTA notification form. - 3.
+Identify where to get more information about the Vermont Plan of Safe Care and CAPTA notification processes. - 4.
+Answer your questions!